SujinSeong/electric-powered-wheelchair/README.md

 4. ICT-Integrated Safety and Convenience Systems evaluations (SC)

 # User value
-To compare user value, User value measurement was structured into 10 sub-value constructs based on prior research (Park and Han, 2018; Schwartz and Bilsky, 1987).
+To compare user value, user value measurement was structured into 10 sub-value constructs based on prior research (Park and Han, 2018; Schwartz and Bilsky, 1987).
 These 10 sub-value structures were categorized into 4 dimensions (i.e. Openness to change, Self-enhancement, Conservation, Self-transcendence).
 All scores were expressed using a 10-point Likert scale.